kiln-reviews 6 min read

 Verdict

 The Paragon Caldera is genuinely useful in its specific context.
 As a jewelry kiln, a test kiln, or a second firing station in a space with limited electrical access, it is the only Cone 10 option that plugs into a standard wall outlet.
-At $1,620 on sale at Sheffield Pottery (verified June 2026), it is priced below any comparable kiln in the 240V class.
+At $1,620 against an $1,800 list at The Ceramic Shop (verified 1 August 2026), it is priced below any comparable kiln in the 240V class.

 Know what you are buying.
 The Caldera’s chamber is small by design.
 Used for what it is actually good at, it is an excellent kiln.
 Used as a substitute for a functional pottery kiln, it will frustrate you quickly.
 See the home studio kilns guide if you are still deciding which size is right for your work.